 Six Easy Ways To Re-use Your Christmas Tree

-With a whopping 250 tonnes of Christmas trees thrown away in the UK every year, the equivalent of 250 London buses, re-using your tree after Christmas is a great place to start to reduce your waste.
+A whopping 250 tonnes of Christmas trees are thrown away in the UK every year - that's the equivalent of 250 London buses, so re-using your tree after the Christmas holidays is a great way to reduce waste at home.